jordanott/RelationalLocalization/Relation-Network/README.md

 # Relation Networks and Sort-of-CLEVR in Tensorflow
+This project is originally from [here](https://github.com/gitlimlab/Relation-Network-Tensorflow).
+We have made adaptations for our own purposes.

 As part of the implementation series of [Joseph Lim's group at USC](http://csail.mit.edu/~lim), our motivation is to accelerate (or sometimes delay) research in the AI community by promoting open-source projects.
 To this end, we implement state-of-the-art research papers, and publicly share them with concise reports.
 Please visit our [group github site](https://github.com/gitlimlab) for other projects.